ROLES: UX Writer & Designer

 Since it proved difficult to recruit kids for remote testing, I could use them only for the usability testing of the app.
-I tested the app-making process of content and design with 5 anonymous designers from a UX community.
+I also tested the app-making process with 5 anonymous designers from a UX community.

-This first feedback was positive with the testers supporting the functions and the idea of the app:
+This first feedback was positive with the testers supporting the functions and idea of the app:

 IDEA & ARTICULATION

-At the outset, I started out with the larger questions of content, context, and audience that frame any UI/UX project.
-The short description of my idea answered the following preliminary questions: what is it, who is it for, and where does it live:
+I started out with the larger questions of content, context, and audience that frame any UI/UX project.
+The below short description answers the following preliminary questions: what is it, who is it for, and where does it live:

 A fun digital microscope for kids, that turns the camera on your phone into a playful microscope and describes the concept of harmful bacterias to kids.

-The user will be able to do the following main activity/function from the app’s home screen?
+The user can do the following main activity/function from the app’s home screen:

 On positioning the app as a microscope, it will detect the common places where bacterias are found, such as a bed, sofa, floor, bathroom, etc., and show an animated bacteria which the kids can capture by clicking the camera icon.
 After capturing the bacteria, kids will learn about its harmful effects and ways to avoid it.
 The narration will be in text and audio format.